stiglers-eponym/BeamerPresenter/README.md

 You can install the package beamerpresenter from the AUR.

 ### Installation on Ubuntu
+Note: Only ubuntu >= 19.04 provides poppler >= 0.70.
+In older versions of ubuntu you need to upgrade popper manually in order to install BeamerPresenter.

 First install the dependences (note that this changes the default Qt version to Qt 5):
 ```sh
 apt install qt5-qmake qt5-default libpoppler-qt5-dev qtmultimedia5-dev